-9.2.6 Long Lake and 333 Grid Drill Results
+10.2.6 Long Lake and 333 Grid Drill Results

-The Long Lake / 333 grid area was drilled by Purepoint in 2008 with seven holes totaling 1,623 meters.
+The Long Lake grid area was drilled by Purepoint in 2008 with seven holes totaling 1,623 meters.
 The work done on the Long Lake area was a "first pass' program designed to test multiple targets at different localities.
+Two holes were then drilled in 2021 to test the 333 Conductor that totaled 322 metres.

 Two of three EM conductors drill-tested in the Long Lake area are now known to reflect altered, graphitic rocks.
-These two target areas represent 8.7 kilometers of prospective EM conductors (Figure 45).
+These two target areas represent 8.7 kilometres of prospective EM conductors (Figure 45).
 A summary of the anomalous radioactivity intersected during the Long Lake are drilling is provided in Table 7.

-Four holes, LL08-01 to 04, tested the 4.5 kilometer electromagnetic (EM) conductor that partially runs beneath Long Lake.
+Four holes, LL08-01 to 04, tested the 4.5 kilometre electromagnetic (EM) conductor that partially runs beneath Long Lake.
 Three of the four holes intersected graphitic rocks that explained the conductor and all holes encountered strong silicification and/or strong chlorite alteration associated with fault zones.

 Significant radioactivity was not encountered during the Long Lake drilling and the source of the historic Long Lake boulder train, located due north of Long Lake, remains unknown.
-Less than a kilometer of the 4.5 km Long Lake conductor was drill-tested, and it is now thought that the source of the radioactive boulders remains further up-ice from the recent drill program.
+Less than a kilometre of the 4.5 km Long Lake conductor was drill-tested, and it is now thought that the source of the radioactive boulders remains further up-ice from the recent drill program.

-One hole, LL08-05, tested the 1.0 kilometer EM conductor that partially runs beneath Riche Lake (located 500 m west of Long Lake).
+One hole, LL08-05, tested the 1.0 kilometre EM conductor that partially runs beneath Riche Lake (located 500 m west of Long Lake).
 LL08-05 encountered a 1.6 metre radioactive fault zone with the downhole gamma probe returning 269 ppm U over 0.5 metres from 40.6 to 41.1 metres.
 Prospecting by Purepoint during the summer of 2006 discovered two radioactive boulders approximately 200 metres due south of Riche lake that returned uranium values up to 1.30% U3O8.

-Two holes, LL08-06 and 07, were drilled along the 4.2 kilometer Lyon Lake EM conductor.
+Two holes, LL08-06 and 07, were drilled along the 4.2 kilometre Lyon Lake EM conductor.
 Both holes encountered graphitic rocks associated with strongly chloritic fault zones and strong silicification.
 LL08-06 did not intersect anomalous radioactivity but the second hole in the conductor, LL08-07, intersected three distinct radioactive zones.
 The LL08-07 zones of radioactivity were associated with small chloritic gouges (<20 cm) at 31.1m and 33.2m that returned 611ppm U over 0.1m and 237ppm U over 0.2m, respectively.